JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/Timer.md

 ▸ `Protected` **loop**(): `void`

-Handle the looping/countdown of this timer
+Handle the looping/countdown calculation of this timer

 #### Returns